drasive/chip-8-emulator/README.md

 An emulator for the Chip-8 programming language.

-*Alpha Software: Not all components are fully implemented and bug-free.
-It can only run a small subset of Chip-8 programs correctly.*
+It can run most demo programs but seems to have an issue with input, so most games aren't fun.

 ## Features
 - Supports all 35 instructions (excluding the deprecated SYS)